jdanieldeal/Image-Matrix-Generator/README.md

 The **Image Matrix Generator** is a Python program that allows users to create a matrix of images arranged in a grid format.
 You can specify the number of rows and columns, customize the border thickness and color, and select input and output folders for image processing.
 The program generates a single output image for each batch of images in the input folder, forming a grid-like matrix.

+## Why?

+I create risograph animations (sort of) and part of the process of creating the animation is putting the frames from a video into a grid, then printing the image of the grid onto a piece of paper.
+Check my instagram for examples https://www.instagram.com/scanning_matrices/.
+I used to do it by hand in photoshop and illustrator and it always took forever.
+So with what little knowledge I have with coding I knew there would be a way to make a simple program to automate this process and this is how I wrote the Image Matrix Generator Python script (with the help of AI code assistants).
+It spits out the image grids in seconds, saving hours of work.
+If you need help running this python script, DM me on instagram and I will gladly walk you through it.

 ## Features
 - Choose the number of rows and columns for the image grid.
 - Customize the border thickness and color.